 I cringe when I see manuscripts pasted into the body of the email.
 Not only does this cause extra work for us reading your query, but it also distorts your format and makes it difficult to read.

 If you include sample pages, always, always, ALWAYS attach your manuscript as a word doc.
 Remember, we’re receiving many queries at a time.
 Stand out by getting it right!

 I know many won’t agree with me on this, but I’m going to say it anyway.
 A polished manuscript is the way to go when querying!

-In a later blog I will discuss the different types of editors and editing services out there, but in the meantime, here is a great self-editing source:
+In a later blog, I will discuss the different types of editors and editing services out there, but in the meantime, here is a excellent self-editing source: